siraben/zkeme80/README.md

 [jsTIfied](https://www.cemetech.net/projects/jstified/) (works in the browser) and start playing around!

-Running just `make` builds and runs the project, but assumes that you have already properly built `tielm` (and linked it at `tilem2`) and have Guile installed.
+Running just `make` builds and runs the project, but assumes that you have already properly built `tielm` and can run it with `tielm2` on the shell, and have Guile installed.
 Be warned, though, `tilem` is tricky to build and you have to enable all sorts of flags and install dependencies.
 If anyone knows a good emulator for macOS, please let me know.

 ### Using the Nix package manager
 If you're using the Nix package manager, just clone the repository and